By Alex Morgan 1 min read

 Introduction to Poker Strategy

-In the world of poker, strategic decisions play a crucial role in determining success at the table.
+in poker, strategic decisions matters in determining success at the table.
 Among the most fundamental concepts are tight and loose playstyles, which refer to the range of hands a player chooses to play during a game.
 Understanding the differences between these styles, their advantages, disadvantages, and when to employ them can significantly impact your overall performance.

 What Is Tight Play?